njublockchain/crypto-casino-delegatee-mining/README.md

 2. ready the python env `conda create -n py39 python=3.9 && conda activate py39`
 3. install the dependencies `pip install -r requirements.txt`

+## Parameter Analysis:
+Attri-GAT output feature dimension (out_channels) is set to 8.
+LeakyReLU negative slope is 0.2.
+Number of attention heads (heads) is 4.
+Dropout rate is 0.5.
+Learning rate is 0.001.
+Training epochs are 100.
+Batch size is 32.
+Maximum number of clusters explored during clustering (max_clusters) is 20.

+For the LSTM model, the hidden layer size (hidden_size) is set to 64.
+The maximum sequence length (max_seq_length), used for padding or truncating each node's time series, is set to 5.

 The CCDM framework primarily includes two components: ChainVoteRank and Hidden Role Identification.
 ## ChainVoteRank